bare ingredients - a foodie site for food lovers

 1. Fruit: Dice the dried tropical fruit roughly and place it in a bowl with the rest of the fruit and pour over the rum and cointreau.
 Cover the bowl with cling film and leave it in a dry cool place for 2-7 days, so the fruit absorbs the rum.

-4. Stir the creamed butter mixture into the fruit mixture with a wooden spoon, until well distributed.
-Stir in the sifted flours, cinnamon, mixed spice and ground nutmeg.
+4. Stir the cake mixture into the fruit mixture with a wooden spoon, until well distributed.

-5. Pour the mixture out into the cake tin and spread it out so that is flat.
+5. Pour the mixture out into the cake tin and spread it out so that is flat and evenly distributed.
 Place the cake tin in the preheated oven and bake it for around 2 hours or until cooked.
 To test if it is cooked insert a thin knife into the centre of the cake, when it comes out dry the cake is cooked.
-Let it cool in the tin.
+Remove from the oven and leave to cool in the tin.

-6. Remove it from the tin and store in a well sealed container for 2-4 weeks in a cool dry place.
+6. Remove the cake from the tin and store in a well sealed container for 2-4 weeks in a cool dry place.
 Add a capful of 1/2 rum and 1/2 cointreau over the top once a week.

 7. Decorate the cake or simply brush it with a little melted apricot jam.